 Randy’s personal artist cottage The Hawk’s Nest at Kalien was completed July 2015.

-They are currently constructing the Keefer-Roberts cottage, a stunningly beautiful guest cottage made of local eastern cedar with kitchen, bath and shower facilities, a spacious deck and screened-in porch located high atop our southern ridge only a few yards from a pre-Civil War stacked stone slave wall and also at the entrance of two private hiking trails.
-It has been completely funded and will be ready for guests November 2016.
+The Keefer-Roberts cottage is now open to guests, a stunningly beautiful guest cottage made of local eastern cedar with kitchen, bath and shower facilities, a spacious deck and screened-in porch located high atop our southern ridge only a few yards from a pre-Civil War stacked stone slave wall and also at the entrance of two private hiking trails.

 All donations are completely tax-deductible.
 Creative Community, Inc (the 501c3 public charity which operates Kalien Retreat) is proud to have been awarded the Gold Participant Standard by Guidestar.com—the world’s largest source of information on nonprofit organizations.